Dominion of New England: Indian diplomacy

-In 1687, governor of New France Jacques-René de Brisay de Denonville, Marquis de Denonville launched an attack against Seneca villages in what is now western New York.
+In 1687, New France Governor Jacques-René de Brisay de Denonville, Marquis de Denonville launched an attack against Seneca villages in western New York.
 His objective was to disrupt trade between the English at Albany and the Iroquois confederation, to which the Seneca belonged, and to break the Covenant Chain, a peace that Andros had negotiated in 1677 while he was governor of New York.
 New York Governor Thomas Dongan appealed for help, and King James ordered Andros to render assistance.
 James also entered into negotiations with Louis XIV of France, which resulted in an easing of tensions on the northwestern frontier.

 On New England's northeastern frontier, however, the Abenaki harbored grievances against English settlers, and they began an offensive in early 1688.
 Andros made an expedition into Maine early in the year, in which he raided a number of Indian settlements.
 He also raided the trading outpost and home of Jean-Vincent d'Abbadie de Saint-Castin on Penobscot Bay.
 His careful preservation of the Catholic Castin's chapel was a source of later accusations of "popery" against Andros.

 Andros took over the administration of New York in August 1688, and he met with the Iroquois at Albany to renew the covenant.
-In this meeting, he annoyed the Iroquois by referring to them as "children" (that is, subservient to the English) rather than "brethren" (that is, equals).
+In this meeting, he annoyed the Iroquois by referring to them as "children" (subservient to the English) rather than "brethren" (equals).
 He returned to Boston amid further attacks on the New England frontier by Abenaki parties, who admitted that they were doing so in part because of French encouragement.
 The situation in Maine had also deteriorated again, with English colonists raiding Indian villages and shipping the captives to Boston.
-Andros castigated the Mainers for this unwarranted act and ordered the Indians released and returned to Maine, earning the hatred of the Maine settlers.
-He then returned to Maine with a significant force, and began the construction of additional fortifications to protect the settlers.
-Andros spent the winter in Maine, and returned to Boston in March upon hearing rumors of revolution in England and discontent in Boston.
+Andros castigated the Maine colonists for this and ordered the Indians to be released and returned to Maine, earning the hatred of the Maine settlers.
+He then returned to Maine with a significant force and began the construction of additional fortifications to protect the settlers, including Fort Andross.
+Andros spent the winter in Maine, and returned to Boston in March upon hearing rumors of revolution in England and discontentment in Boston.